avigloz/ahura/README.md

 ## Disclaimer

-`imp` is a very new package.
+`imp` is a very new package and is in a rough state.
 While it may seem cool, `imp` may not work correctly, and as of right is *not* recommended for use in production.
 I assume no liability for any negative impacts `imp` may have on your projects.